 4.1.
 Limits of State Health System in France

-Whilst there may be universal system of health cover in France, as a general rule the State only picks up a percentage of your medical costs.
+Whilst there may be a universal system of health cover in France, as a general rule the State only picks up a percentage of your medical costs.

-In France a multi-layered insurance based system exists, in which the statutory system provides basic cover, supplemented by a system of secondary private insurance.
+In France, a multi-layered insurance-based system exists, in which the statutory system provides basic cover, supplemented by a system of secondary private insurance.